 5) Remove with a warm, wet washcloth, rubbing lightly as mask is removed.
 Follow with botanic elixir, facial oil, serum, and/or moisturizer.
 I highly recommend pairing Dolia's Rose Clay Mask with Dolia's Strawberry Rhubarb Serum.
 Both of these products were formulated at the same time and are meant to compliment each other.

-On the Brown Barn website you can find Dolia's Rose Clay Herbal Facial Mask with accompanying Floral Water Set and a mixing bowl and brush set.
+On the Brown Barn website you can find Dolia's Clay Herbal Facial Masks with accompanying Floral Water Set and a mixing bowl and brush set.
+(Or scroll down - I've pinned them all here for you along with a few other mask options!)

 Notice: These statements and blog content have not been evaluated by the Food and Drug Administration.
 The information in our articles are not intended to replace a one-on-one relationship with a qualified health care professional and are not intended as medical advice.
 The content of these blogs and associated products is not intended to diagnose, treat, cure or prevent any disease.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult your physician before using products or following blog advice.